merinanto/Election_Analysis/README.md

 The analysis of the election show that:

-•	There are “x” votes cast in the election.
+•	There are  369,711 votes cast in the election.
 •	The candidates were:

   Charles Casper Stockham